Exoplanets, worlds orbiting other stars

-One of the main goals of exoplanet research is to planets that resemble Earth.
-You’ll often hear the term “Earth-like” used to describe worlds that resemble our own.
-Generally speaking, this means the planet might have liquid water and an atmosphere that could support life as we know it.
+Another important category of exoplanets is "Earth-like" worlds, and finding these planets is one of the main goals of exoplanet research.
+Generally speaking, the term "Earth-like" means the planet might have liquid water and an atmosphere that could support life as we know it.
 Life on other worlds may be unrecognizably different from what we know here on Earth, and even life on our planet is extraordinarily diverse.
 But it makes sense to start by looking for worlds that resemble our own.

 Earth-sized or Earth-like?